thomasgouveia/rik/docs/rep/cli/README.md

   server: API-address
 ```

+Create this `rik.config.yaml` file wherever you want, then run this command with the path of your file :

+> export RIKCONFIG=`path/to/rik.config.yaml`

 The CLI will parse this file on every command, to get the API address.
 Each request will contain the YAML file in the payload.